ivanbelenky/RL/mdp/README.md

 - define $\pi'(s)$ that modifies the policy for all states with the above rule
 - new policy chooses the action that maximizes the state value function for every $s$.
 - calculate the value function with this new policy
 - when we encounter each state again the new policy is going to kick in.
 Since it always gives more reward, and since the value function is composed by discounted rewards, we now have a higher value function policy.
-Hence an absurd, since $v_*$ was already the optimal.
+Hence an absurd, since $v_{\*}$ was already the optimal.

 If this is still not clear was a mouthful see that